4th Annual

 March 18 Pre-Symposium Workshops: In addition to the March 19–20 symposium, for which registration is open to the public, the a2 Collective Coordinating Center is hosting pre-symposium training workshops on March 18 for principal investigators from the a2 Pilot Awards cohorts funded in 2025.
 March 18 workshops are by invitation only and participation is subject to space limitations.
 More details on workshop content are available here.

-The a2 National Symposium will include keynote talks, panels, poster presentations/demos, networking opportunities, a speed mentoring session, and a pitch competition.
+The a2 National Symposium will include keynote talks, panels, poster presentations/demos, networking opportunities, a speed mentoring session, and a pitch challenge.
 A preliminary agenda is available below, with additional speakers and details to be announced in the coming weeks.
-The agenda was last updated on November 24.
+The agenda was last updated on March 24, 2026, to reflect final event details..

 Text Link